anthonymarkreynolds/anthonymarkreynolds/README.md

 # Anthony Reynolds - Web Developer

 Hello!
 My name is Anthony Reynolds, and I am a Web Developer with experience in HTML, CSS, JavaScript, React, and SCSS.
-I have a background in enterprise windows infrastructure and have experience with PRTG, VoIP, POS and MSSQL server.
+I have a background in building responsive and accessible websites and have experience with Material-UI, web accessibility and browser compatibility issues.
 I am also proficient in Linux, Shell scripting, Neovim, Nix, and NixOS.
 I am currently enrolled in a full-stack web development bootcamp at Coder Academy, expected to graduate in 2023.

 Here are some of my latest projects: